The wikiwiki principle: lowest-friction capture, then progressive refinement in place

 3. text — no frontmatter, just write.
 Zero friction, like creating a wiki page.

-4. note — add frontmatter, give it a claim title, connect it.
+4. note — add frontmatter, claim title, connections.
 Now findable.

 5. structured-claim — add Evidence/Reasoning/Caveats sections.
 Now verifiable.

 Each step adds structure only when the thought has earned it.
-The file never moves, never gets copied — it grows structure in place.
+The file never moves or gets copied — it grows structure in place.

-1. The status axis reinforces it. seedlingcurrent is orthogonal to the type ladder but serves the same principle: you can have a structurally complete structured-claim that's still a seedling (not yet reviewed).
-Structure and commitment are independent — you can refine the shape without committing to the content.
+1. The status axis reinforces it. seedlingcurrent is orthogonal to the type ladder but serves the same principle: a structurally complete structured-claim can still be a seedling (not yet reviewed).
+Structure and commitment are independent — you can refine shape without committing to content.

 Reasoning

 A half-formed intuition doesn't need Toulmin sections — it needs to exist before it's forgotten.
-A mature argument that other notes depend on as a premise does need sections — because now it's load-bearing and we need to trust it.
-The wiki principle says: don't force the mature structure at capture time, because the friction will prevent capture.
-And don't leave the mature argument unstructured, because then you can't verify it.
+A mature argument that other notes depend on as a premise does need sections — it's load-bearing and must be trustworthy.
+The wiki principle says: don't force mature structure at capture time, because friction prevents capture.
+Don't leave mature arguments unstructured, because you can't verify them.

 The key property is refinement in place.
-A thought captured as text becomes a note by adding frontmatter to the same file.
-A note becomes a structured-claim by adding sections to the same file.
+A text file becomes a note by adding frontmatter.
+A note becomes a structured-claim by adding sections.
 No migration, no new file, no pipeline.
-The URL (file path) stays stable, links don't break, git history is preserved.
-This is what makes refinement cheap enough to actually happen — the same insight Cunningham had about wiki pages.
+The file path stays stable, links don't break, git history is preserved.
+This makes refinement cheap enough to actually happen — the same insight Cunningham had about wiki pages.

-This connects to crystallisation: crystallisation is the general pattern (stochastic → deterministic), the wiki principle is the UX requirement that makes it work (each step must be low-friction and in-place).
+This connects to codification: codification is the general pattern (stochastic → deterministic), the wiki principle is the UX requirement that makes it work (each step must be low-friction and in-place).

 Caveats

 • Wikis have a decay problem.
-The original WikiWikiWeb eventually suffered from stale pages nobody maintained.
-Our status: outdated and seedling review process are meant to address this, but the risk remains — low friction for capture means high volume, and curation must keep up.
+The original WikiWikiWeb suffered from stale pages nobody maintained.
+Our status: outdated and seedling review process address this, but the risk remains — low capture friction means high volume, and curation must keep up.

 • "In place" has limits.
 A text file that grows into a 500-line structured-claim might be better split.
 The principle is "refine in place when possible," not "never split."

 • The ladder is a library pattern.
-The refinement-in-place trajectory assumes documents move toward permanence — accumulating structure, becoming more connected, staying in the KB.
+Refinement-in-place assumes documents move toward permanence — accumulating structure, becoming more connected, staying in the KB.
 Workshop documents (tasks, decision threads, experiments) follow the opposite trajectory: they consume value over time and end by being archived or discarded.
-The wikiwiki principle applies to knowledge capture, not to work-in-motion.
+The wikiwiki principle applies to knowledge capture, not work-in-motion.

 Relevant Notes: